roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Overview.md

 A disk can be used to provision storage for only one pod.
 You can use disks as volumes in scenarios that do not require data sharing.

-For more information, see [Use Alibaba Cloud disks that are mounted as PVs](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use Alibaba Cloud disks that are mounted as PVs.md). |
+For more information, see [Usage notes for disk volumes](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Usage notes for disk volumes.md). |
 |NAS|Supported|Supported|Yes|Shared storage that provides high performance and high throughput.|-   Data sharing

 NAS file systems allow multiple pods to access the same data.
 We recommend that you use NAS file systems if data needs to be shared.